 The purpose of the crank position sensor is to monitor the position and rotational speed of the crankshaft.
 The engine computer then takes this information to control the fuel injection and the ignition timing system.
 If the crank position sensor is bad, it can cause misfiring, poor engine performance, and stalling since the engine is robbed of spark, which it needs to function properly.

-Take note not to use sub-standard electrical components when replacing.
-When replacing electrical parts, use only genuine MOPAR parts for best performance and functionality.
+Take note not to use sub-standard electrical components when replacing them.
+When replacing electrical parts, use only genuine MOPAR parts for the best performance and functionality.

 Bad CPS Symptoms include but are not limited to: